Tom Murton: Fired to end exposure

 The Rockefeller administration, though not directly implicated in crimes which took place before 1967, was deeply embarrassed by the national attention drawn to the brutality Murton revealed.
 Claims were made that the bodies must have been from a nearby potters field, a cemetery for the poor.
 However, as Time noted in February 1968, the cemetery in question was over a mile away from where Murton found the bodies, at least one of which was positively identified as prisoner Joe Jackson, buried by Reuben Johnson on Christmas Eve, 1946.

 The skeletons were turned over to another arm of state government, the University of Arkansas Medical Center.
 At the time, Governor Rockefeller stated his intention to withhold details of the investigation from the public until the Arkansas state police issued a report of their findings, incorporating the university's results.
 Rockefeller was quoted nationwide when he said that there could be no point in "washing dirty linen for weeks on end as each body is dug up".

 Murton's agitation eventually disrupted the Rockefeller administration to the extent that not only was he fired two months after the bodies were exhumed, he was told he had twenty-four hours to get out of the state, or be arrested for grave-robbing—a charge with a sentence of twenty-one years, under Arkansas law at that time.
 He left.

 Murton was dismissed in early spring 1968, less than a year after his 1967 hire.
 Governor Rockefeller claimed that Murton's excavations had become a "sideshow".
 The governor halted the excavations after the first three bodies were found.
 The official report by the Rockefeller administration, written by the Arkansas state police, took the position that the bodies must have been from the paupers' cemetery—although the cemetery was a mile away from where the bodies were located.

 Murton's book about the scandalous conditions was released the next year, 1969, and the Redford movie was released eleven years later, in 1980 (see Brubaker).

+Later career

 Murton's career as a correctional administrator was over.
+In 1969 he founded the Murton Foundation for Criminal Justice, incorporated in Alaska in 1969.
+He served as its president from 1969 to at least 1985.

 In 1982, Murton shared with students in a criminal justice graduate seminar course at the University of Central Oklahoma that he was "blackballed" by the "correctional community".
 To make a living, he started and maintained a duck farm north of Oklahoma City, where he lived until his death.

 Dr. William Parker, then department chair over the criminal justice program and subsequently the assistant dean, invited Murton to teach at the University of Central Oklahoma in the mid-1980s.
 He returned to academia for the next several years, including a short stint teaching criminology and corrections at Oklahoma State University in the mid-1980s.
 Murton continued to maintain his duck farm until his death in late 1990.